Parks, Recreation & Cultural Resources

 Welcome to the Wake Forest Parks, Recreation & Cultural Resources Department!

-Our mission is to enhance the lives of the citizens by promoting health and wellness through diverse, safe, accessible, and culturally enriching recreational opportunities.
+The Wake Forest Parks, Recreation & Cultural Resources Department is committed to enhancing the lives of the citizens by promoting health and wellness through diverse, safe, accessible, and culturally enriching recreational opportunities.

 CAPRA accreditation is the only national accreditation for park and recreation agencies and is a measure of an agency's overall quality of operation, management and service to the community.
 This mark of distinction indicates that an agency has met rigorous standards related to the management and administration of lands, facilities, resources, programs, safety and services.

 Registration is underway for a number of programs and accepted online 24-hours-a-day.

 Pre-registration is required for all classes, programs, and athletic leagues unless otherwise noted.
 A copy of the participant's birth certificate is required for all youth athletic leagues.
 Online registration is available for adult athletic leagues, youth athletic leagues, and programs.